md-salehzadeh/godm/README.md

 ## `Godm` vs `go.mongodb.org/mongo-driver`

-Below we give an example of multi-file search、sort and limit to illustrate the similarities between `godm` and `mgo` and the improvement compare to `go.mongodb.org/mongo-driver`.
+Below we give an example of multi-file search、sort and limit to illustrate the improvement compare to `go.mongodb.org/mongo-driver`.
 How do we do in`go.mongodb.org/mongo-driver`:

 ```go